Minnesota Captain's License Requirements

-OUPV (Six-Pack) and Master credentials for charter operators in Minnesota.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Minnesota.

 TL;DR

 Minnesota does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is St. Louis, MO.
 Lake Superior and Lake of the Woods charters typically run OUPV Inland.
 Outfitters running canoe-camp ops on the Boundary Waters do not require federal credentials.

 - Master 50 GT — mid-tier inspected-vessel master — typical for charter sport-fish operations under 50 gross tons.